 For 21 years, first-year students at Meredith have gathered in small discussion groups to talk about a book they were asked to read over the summer.
-Guided by trained faculty and staff facilitators as well as student advisers, students talk about a shared reading and reflect on how its themes relate to their own lives.
+Guided by trained faculty and staff facilitators as well as student advisors, students talk about a shared reading and reflect on how its themes relate to their own lives.

 This year, members of the incoming class of 2024 held their discussions virtually.
 They gathered via Zoom to share their impressions of Educated, a critically acclaimed memoir by Tara Westover.
 The memoir takes readers from the author’s difficult childhood to her doctoral education at Cambridge University.
 With numerous details about the author’s transition to college, the story is both compelling and relatable.

-“The Summer Reading Program (SRP) helps freshmen build connections with peers who have read the book as well,” said Student Adviser Haley Height, ’22.
+“The Summer Reading Program (SRP) helps freshmen build connections with peers who have read the book as well,” said Student Advisor Haley Height, ’22.
 “It can be intimidating trying to find talking points when you are meeting new people and with the Summer Reading Program, you already have something in common.”

 Hight said she enjoyed reading the memoir in part because of its powerful message – one that has particular value for first-year students who are joining a new community at Meredith.